neighborhoods/Buphalo/README.md

 ### Running Buphalo
 #### Environmental Variable API
+It is very easy to trace through the code where an environment variable is used.
+Buphalo uses the environment feature of the [DI component](#references) to inject runtime options into objects in the container.

 Buphalo leverages an environment variable API for runtime options.
 The following shell command to run Buphalo illustrates the currently supported API.
 ```bash